Alexandre Birman’s Milan Fashion Week Presentation Was a Family Affair

 Alexandre Birman presented at Milan Fashion Week today for the second season in a row, and the Brazilian designer offered up a diversified collection that moved far beyond his core classics.

 Olivia Palermo and Saks Fifth Avenue’s Roopal Patel were among the stylish fans who stopped by to see the fall ’17 collection.
-Birman also got a special visit from his wife, Johanna Birman and two young daughters, who came straight from the airport to show their support.
+Birman also got a special visit from his wife, Johanna Birman, and two young daughters, who came straight from the airport to show their support.

 There was plenty of newness across the collection, both in silhouettes and materials.
-This season, Birman introduced a block heel platform, new thicker bell heel and a kitten heel treatment for the first time.
-A feminine grouping featured plush velvet booties in rose hues and off-white styles that stood out, while a suede series showcased Seventies’ styles, including intricately woven suede boots.
+This season, Birman introduced a block-heel platform, a thicker bell heel and a kitten heel treatment for the first time.
+A feminine grouping featured plush velvet booties in rose hues and off-white styles that stood out, while a suede series showcased 1970s styles, including intricately woven suede boots.

 To see the full Alexandre Birman fall ’17 collection, click through the slideshow.